 This page was published on

-The impact of climate change on safety at work
+The impact of emerging technology on safety at work

 Current research focus areas of the Lloyd’s Register Foundation Global Safety Evidence Centre.